-- The development and dissemination of written policies and procedures including. without limitation, standards of conduct (e.g., code of ethics, code of conduct), that promote Nuvance Health's commitment to carrying out its operations in a legally compliant and ethical manner.
-50 Written policies and procedures shall, among other things: - Apply to all Covered Individuals and must identify Federal and State laws that apply to Nuvance Health's risks areas set forth in ¶¶41 and 42 of § X, infra: - Shall require Covered Individuals to refuse to participate in unethical and illegal conduct and to report unethical or illegal conduct that they are aware of to the CCO: and - Shall outline Nuvance Health whistleblower protection/antiretaliation policies.
+- 34) The development and dissemination of written policies and procedures including, without limitation, standards of conduct (e.g., code of ethics, code of conduct), that promote Nuvance Health's commitment to carrying out its operations in a legally compliant and ethical manner.
+59 Written policies and procedures shall, among other things: - Apply to all Covered Individuals and must identify Federal and State laws that apply to Nuvance Health's risks areas set forth in ¶¶41 and 42 of § X, infra;60 - Shall require Covered Individuals to refuse to participate in unethical and illegal conduct and to report unethical or illegal conduct that they are aware of to the CCO;61 and - Shall outline Nuvance Health whistleblower protection/antiretaliation policies.
+62 sanctions#:~:text=The%20U.S.%20government%20imposes%20export,%C2%A7%202771-81) (last accessed on 4/9/25).

-The designation of a Chief Compliance Officer ("CCO") to operate and monitor 35) the day-to-day activities of the Program.
-Additionally, the establishment of a compliance committee for the purpose of, among other things, to provide advice counsel, assistance, and other support to the CCO; and (ii) Coordinating Program implementation activities.
+35) The designation of a Chief Compliance Officer ("CCO") to operate and monitor the day-to-day activities of the Program.
+Additionally, the establishment of a compliance